atshybrid/kaburlu_media_backend/README.md

 npm run dev
 ```

+## Local Postgres fallback (no data loss)

+If your remote database (Neon) isn’t reachable from this machine (Prisma P1001), you can run a local Postgres temporarily without touching the remote data:

+1. Start local Postgres (requires Docker Desktop):

+	docker compose up -d

+2. Point the app to local DB (temporary):

+	DATABASE_URL=postgresql://postgres:postgres@localhost:5432/kaburlu_local

+3. Apply schema and run:

+	npm run build
+	npm run start

+When Neon connectivity is fixed, restore your Neon `DATABASE_URL` and run Prisma migrations there.
+No remote data is modified while you use the local DB.

+## Neon connectivity tips

+- Use the exact Prisma connection string from Neon (includes `?sslmode=require`)
+- Some networks block outbound 5432; try a different network or allow 5432 in firewall
+- Optional params: `&pgbouncer=true&connect_timeout=15&pool_timeout=30`
+- Consider Prisma Accelerate (HTTPS 443) if TCP 5432 is blocked

 ## Admin: Managing AI Prompt Templates

 The API uses DB-backed prompt templates for AI features (SEO, moderation, translations).
 Admins can view and update these via the Prompts API.